viralfoundation/Technical-Whitepaper-LaTeX/README.md

 ### 7.6.
 TOR/VPN Anonymity

 Viral will be a safe haven for anonymity, privacy, and security in eliminating the tracing of users' identities by exploiters .
-Users can benefit from TOR \&amp; VPN Routing Features built in our Decentralized application to hide their IP address and go fully anonymous.
+Users can benefit from TOR and VPN Routing Features built in our Decentralized application to hide their IP address and go fully anonymous.

 TOR routes you through several additional nodes while encrypted, no one can trace it back to you.
 VPN will redirect your internet traffic through a secure tunnel, hiding your IP address and encrypting your data in the process.